Subgraph Retrieval Enhanced Model for Multi-hop Knowledge Base Question Answering: Subgraph Retriever ( )

 where $\text{END}$ is a virtual relation named as ``END''.
 The score $s(q^{(t)}, \text{END})$ represents the threshold of the relevance score. $p(r|q^{(t)})$ is larger than 0.5 if $s(q^{(t)},r) > s(q^{(t)},\text{END})$ and is no larger than 0.5 otherwise.
 We select the top-1 relation with $p(r|q^{(t)})>0.5$.
 The expansion is stopped if none of the probabilities of the relations is larger than 0.5.
 Finally, the probability of a path given the question can be computed as the joint distribution of all the relations in the path, \emph{i.e.},

-\beq{ p_{\theta}(p|q)= \prod_{t=0}^{|p|} p(r_t|q^{(t)}). }
+\beq{ p_{\theta}(p|q)= \prod_{t=1}^{|p|} p(r_t|q^{(t)}). }

-where $|p|$ denotes the number of relations in $p$, $t=0$ indicates the selection at the topic entity and $t=|p|$ denotes the stop selection when the path expansion is finished.
+where $|p|$ denotes the number of relations in $p$, $t=1$ indicates the selection at the topic entity and $t=|p|$ denotes the last none-stop relation selection.
 Since the top-1 relevant path cannot be guaranteed to be right, we perform a top-$K$ beam search at each time to get $K$ paths.
 From each topic entity, we obtain $K$ paths which result in $nK$ paths in total by $n$ topic entities. $nK$ paths correspond to $nK$ instantiated trees.